yo-404/kiran-foundation/_testis/nidhi.md

 featured_image: /images/testimonial/nidhi.png
 ---
-It was amazing though I didnt attend the live sessions due to some personal issues but I learned through recorded ones.gh recordings.
+I could not attend the live sessions due to some personal circumstances but the recordings helped me learn.
+Thanks Kiran Foundation for being there when I needed.